damienmckenna/metatag/README.txt

   recommended to disable the "Force language neutral aliases" setting on the Admin Language settings page, i.e. set the "admin_language_force_neutral" variable to FALSE.
 Failing to do so can lead to data loss in Metatag.
+* If Entity Token is installed (a dependency for Rules, Commerce and others) it is possible that the token browser may not work correctly and may either timeout or give an error instead of a browsable list of tokens.
+This is a limitation of the token browser.

 Related modules